RadoslawB/automontage/README.md

 # Automontage

-### create short footage cuts synced with music from source video
+### Create short footage cuts synced with music from source video

+---
+It is a weekend project.
+Starting from zero knowledge about video editing using software.